moleculerjs/site/source/docs/0.14/caching.md

 ```

 ### Clear cache among multiple service instances
 The best practice to clear cache entries among multiple service instances is that use broadcast events.
+It is necessary only for non-centralized cachers like `Memory` or `MemoryLRU`.

 **Example**
 ```js